 When I first started working in offices back in the mid seventies all office space was open, unless you were literally in an office with a door.
 There was no email then anyway.
 All communication was done on the phone, by memo, verbally or whispered.
 People sat at metal or wooden desks and there were big metal file cabinets everywhere to store all the papers, as everything was done on paper and filed.
 Every desk had in and out boxes, and inter office mail came through twice a day at the very least.
 The clatter of dozens of typewriters filled the air like machine guns.
 Phones rang like fire alarms.
-Every office looked like a microcosm of the agoraphobic expense of desks and adding machines in The Apartment.
+Every office looked like a microcosm of the agoraphobic expanse of desks and adding machines in The Apartment.

 I first remember cubicles in the 80’s though they were pretty open still, three sided and often only waist high between neighbors.
 That was essential because there was no other way to communicate with the people around you unless you called them on the phone which was weird, as they were just a few feet away.
 I began to see floors full of three and four walled cubicles five feet high as the eighties went on.
 Once email and intranets became standard business practices in the late 90’s offices grew weirdly silent and the employees mostly invisible.
 They padded about on the wall to wall carpeting and even the chairs rolled silently on casters, with none of the squeak of wooden legs across wooden floors of the old days.